michalmirowski/bdd-saucedemo/README.md

 ## Project structure

-Feature files are arranged by a business functionality (e.g. `cart.feature` contains all tests related to cart functionality) while step definitions by domain (e.g. `login.py` contains all actions that are done on a login screen).
+Feature files are arranged by a business functionality (e.g. `cart.feature` contains all tests related to a cart) while step definitions by a domain, because they are shared by different tests (e.g. `store.py` contains actions that a user can take when logged in the store).

 The feature directory has the following structure: